kabilesh-c/TermiSnake/TermiSnake/README.md

-# files got corrupted,will resolve the issue soom
+# files got corrupted,will resolve the issue soon